Jacob1354/journal/README.md

 # journal
-This project combines an hourly schedule and a mood journal
+This project combines a daily schedule and mood journal